Note from Fern

 When you visit Cornwall something extra special stays with you long after you leave – and that’s what I hope I capture in my tales in Trevay.
 I want it to be like Cornwall.
 To be easy on the mind, for you to be as immersed in the story as you are with the place – and for it to have a happy ending of course!
 I love a tidy little ending where all the knots of the story come undone and tie beautifully together.

 Reading is a bit like a holiday from your own life, and where else would I rather go on holiday than to the Cornish coast?
 I hope I leave a little bit of something with my readers when they finish that last page of my book – even if it’s an imagined ray of Cornish sunshine warming your back or the hankering for a Cornish pasty.

-I took great pleasure in imagining up my latest books, A Seaside Affair and A Good Catch and spent too many hours at my desk tinkering with the stories until I feel they reflect a tiny piece of the magic that Cornwall holds for me.
+I took great pleasure in imagining up my latest books, The Postcard and A Seaside Affair and spent too many hours at my desk tinkering with the stories until I feel they reflect a tiny piece of the magic that Cornwall holds for me.
 I hope you enjoy these next two books as much as I enjoyed writing them.